 Addiction Detox San Angelo

 Addiction detox or medical detoxification is the process of removing an addictive substance from the body while simultaneously managing acute intoxication and withdrawal symptoms.
-Detoxification utilizes a set of interventions aimed at stabilizing an individual from the physical and psychological symptoms of the withdrawal syndrome.
+Detoxification utilizes a set of interventions aimed at stabilizing an individual from the physical and psychological symptoms of withdrawal.
 The detoxification process can prevent life-threatening problems and complications that appear once an individual stops using alcohol or drugs.
 If you or a loved one is living in San Angelo or Tom Green County, Texas and you are struggling with an alcohol or drug problem then contact Summer Sky Treatment Center at 1-888-857-8857 to discuss addiction treatment services or medical detoxification services.

 Summer Sky Addiction Detox Facility

 Every year thousands of people all around Texas utilize the services of Summer Sky Treatment Center for their addiction detox needs & addiction treatment services.
-Summer Sky is a Texas-based addiction detox & addiction treatment center that has been serving residents of San Angelo and the Concho Valley region for the last 35-years.
+Summer Sky is a Texas-based addiction detox & addiction treatment center that has been serving residents of San Angelo and the Concho Valley region for the last 36-years.
 If you have a problem with alcohol or drugs, then Summer Sky can help you end your addiction to substances.

 Summer Sky is licensed by the Texas Department of State Health Services (DSHS) to provide substance use disorder treatment for medical detoxification, inpatient addiction treatment, residential addiction treatment, partial hospitalization, and intensive outpatient treatment.
 Summer Sky is a licensed substance abuse facility and accredited by the Joint Commission.